-Residents can drop off green waste at on the dates below at the listed locations.
+Residents can drop off green waste on the dates below at the listed locations.
 Outside of these times, green waste can be taken to the Heathfield Resource Recovery Centre for a fee.

 Drop-off locations are open from 9 am to 4 pm on scheduled days.
 Proof of residency is needed.

 Residents must unload their own green waste.
-Council staff not required to help, but they may do so at their own discretion.
+Council staff are not required to help, but they may do so at their own discretion.

 If an ‘Extreme 75 or above’ or ‘Catastrophic’ fire danger day is declared by the CFS, this service will be cancelled

-Upcoming drop-off dates
+2026 drop-off dates

 May